xt0fer/folio/README.md

 * Data is organized into categories of People, Places and Things
 * Common life organizational categories like Taxes, Money, Insurance, etc.
 * User can add other family members to the archive
-* Protect your privacy: store your important personal business information in asecure archive
+* Protect your privacy: store your important personal business information in a secure archive

 ## Folios - the client